-Applications for admission to the school for September 2026 should be made on the home Local Authority's common application form between $\underline{\mathbf{1}}^{st}$ September 2025 and $\underline{\mathbf{15}}^{th}$ January 2026.
+Applications for admission to the school for September 2026 should be made on the home Local Authority's common application form between 1st September 2025 and 15th January 2026.
 It is not normally possible to change the order of your preferences for schools after the closing date.

 Parents must complete their home Local Authority application form, stating three preferences.
-Residents can apply online at https://www.lancashire.gov.uk/children-education-families/schools/apply-for-a-school-place/ For families who are unable to apply online, application forms can be requested from, and returned to, the school or appropriate area office, the address of which is available at the school.
-All parents returning application forms to school must receive a receipt of submission.
+Blackburn with Darwen residents can apply online at https://blackburn.gov.uk/schools-and-education/school-admissions.
+For families who are unable to apply online, application forms can be requested from the Local Authority School Admissions team, telephone: 01254 666606 or email: admissions@blackburn.gov.uk